giacomozanatta/a-priori-openmp/README.md

 Other dataset tested are the chess ones, but this
 ## Parallel Implementation with OPENMP
 Now we are going to analyze how to introduce parallelism on this project.
+Fist, we need to find the part of the code that can be parallelized.
+- Every apriori phase depends on the previous ones, so we cannot apply parallelization here.
+- Instead, we can try to add parallelization on the internal C and L set generation.
+## Analysis